rlopez44/cboy/README.md

 `/usr/local/bin`.

 # Notes
-Currently, the emulator can't be run on Windows because the debug mode memory dumping functionality writes to the `/tmp/` directory and because the POSIX `getopt` function is used for command line options processing.
+Currently, the emulator can't be run on Windows because the POSIX `getopt` function is used for command line options processing.

 # Supported MBCs
 CBoy currently supports the following Memory Bank Controllers: